Digital-Preservation-Finland/warc-migrator/README.rst

 The `sourcefile` must be existing ARC 1.0/1.1 or WARC 0.17/0.18 file.
 The `targetfile` must be a non-existing file.

-Option `--encode` URL encodes HTTP headers.

 Option `--meta` along with `fieldname` and `value` is optional and can be given multiple times.
 The `fieldname` is the name of the warcinfo field and `value` is the contained metadata string.
 These fields are added to warcinfo record.
-The given field overwrites the existing field.
+The given field overwrites the possibly existing field.

 Copyright
 ---------